intersel/Blapy/README.md

 Everyone who would like to keep the way we builds websites but would like to have it behaves like an ajax web application.

 The ones who gave up with AngularJS and other javascript frameworks to build web app... like me ;-)

+The ones who wants to integrate json REST API with a simple approach without coding...

 The ones who are starting with Javascript will clearly find benefits to use Blapy too... as they'll do big ajax things with quite no js lines of code...